pytorch/executorch/examples/models/llama/README.md

 - The classification layer is quantized to 8-bit per-channel for weight and 8-bit per token dynamic quantization for activation.
 - We employ an 8-bit per channel quantization for embedding.

+We use [torchao](https://github.com/pytorch/ao) library APIs to define these schemes.

 #### SpinQuant

 The SpinQuant method takes the original weights and produces optimized quantized weights with minimal outliers, resulting in higher accuracy.
 This can be achieved without any finetuning of the weights and only requires 100 iterations on a single A100 node.